gohugoio/hugo/docs/content/en/about/hugo-and-gdpr.md

 useSessionStorage
 : Enabling this will disable the use of Cookies and use Session Storage to Store the GA Client ID.

+disableEnchancedData bool
+: Enabling this will make it so extra page information is not sent to Google Analytics

 ### Instagram